Nagfal/C-CBGE/README.md

 ## Code structure

 ### C-CBGE:
-code for he algorithm called as confidence-weighted collective Boltzmann-Gumbel exploration (C-CBGE), C-CBGE is an Boltzmann exploration based method for agent-dependent multi-agent bandit problems.
+codes for he algorithm called as confidence-weighted collective Boltzmann-Gumbel exploration (C-CBGE), C-CBGE is an Boltzmann exploration based method for agent-dependent multi-agent bandit problems.

 env_CCBGE.py : contains code of the bandit problem environment for C-CBGE